BruBread/ssh_HELP-/README.md

 ## How It Works

 Once installed, your Pi broadcasts an open Wi-Fi network named after your username (e.g. `pi-john`).
-Connect your laptop to that network and SSH to `10.0.0.1`.
-Done forever.
+Connect your laptop to that network and SSH to `10.0.0.1`. or username@hostname.local.

 ```
 Laptop → connects to "pi-john" Wi-Fi → ssh john@10.0.0.1 → you're in